 Opistognathus jacksoniensis (Macleay, 1881)

-Common in the Solitary Islands Marine Park.
+Uncommon in the Solitary Islands Marine Park.
 Species distribution uncertain but probably east coast of Australia from southern Queensland to at least Sydney.

 Commonly seen with just the head visible from its burrow, these fishes are shy and retreat tail first when threatened.
 This species has an elongate body and a large mouth which is used to incubate eggs.
-Grows to about 20cm.
+Grows to about 20 cm.